travis/factual-clojure-driver/README.md

 # Installation

-clj-factual is hosted at [Clojars](http://clojars.org/clj-factual).
+The driver is hosted at [Clojars](http://clojars.org/factual-clojure-driver).
 Just add this to your dependencies:

-	[clj-factual "1.3.1"]
+	[factual-clojure-driver "1.3.1"]

 # Basics